ByteAtATime/bg-ctf/test/challenge2/README.md

-# Challenge 2: The Proxy Call
+# Challenge 2: Just Call Me Maybe

 In this challenge, you need to call a function through another contract.
 The contract will only mint your flag if you call it indirectly!